Your browser is not supported or outdated so some features of the site might not be available.

 Apple AirPods Pro (2nd generation) Truly Wireless

-The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ears than the EarFun Air Pro 3 True Wireless.
-While both buds are comfortable, the Apple are better-built, have a more neutral sound profile, which some users may prefer, and support Spatial Audio for a more immersive audio experience.
-Their ANC performance is significantly better too, and have an H2 chip for seamless pairing with your Apple devices.
-However, the EarFun are more customizable via their companion app and support multi-device pairing as well as aptX Adaptive.
+The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ear headphones than the EarFun Air Pro 3 True Wireless.
+While both buds are comfortable, the Apple are better built, have a more neutral sound profile, which some users may prefer, and support Spatial Audio for a more immersive audio experience.
+Their ANC performance is significantly better, too, and they have an H2 chip for seamless pairing with your Apple devices.
+However, the EarFun are more customizable via their companion app and support multi-device pairing and aptX Adaptive.

 Anker SoundCore Life P3 Truly Wireless